scrabbletank/farhome-rules/rulesdoc.md

 - The Zoranth Empire: A collection of human settlements and kingdoms, united under one rule.
 Expanding across world, first mentions of ascended.
 Ends with a battle between ascended, the noble class is torn apart and the rulers die.
 Zoranth empire splits into minor nations.
 - The Golden Empire: A few hundred years after the Zoranth Empire, a human nation begins to expand, starting the Golden Empire.
 The Golden Empire succeeds in taking over the majority of the continent, leaving the Far Wilds.

+#### The Divine Empire
+The earliest known empire, referenced only in the oldest texts, is known as the Divine Empire.
+This empire is largely forgotten, remembered only by scholars of ancient civilizations.
+While few scraps of text from that era confirm its existence, the stories of the Divine Empire are often considered myths and legends.
+The Divine Empire once spanned nearly a quarter of the continent, with its capital located somewhere in the far west.

+The empire was ruled by the Fomorians.
+Though no depictions of them exist, myths describe them as the progenitors of the Fallen, a species of celestial-touched humans.
+It is said that during this empire, Angels and Gods, created from the divine weave, roamed the earth, guiding the first humans, elves, and dwarves to civilization.

+The Tlani, a species as old as the Fomorians, fell under the rule of Elder Gods.
+The Elder Gods kept them as thralls, using them to sow despair, insanity, and chaos into the mortal realm.
+Legends and myths passed down from this age tell of a war between the Gods of creation and the Elder Gods and their servants.
+This war brought catastrophe to the lands, nearly destroying the Fomorians in the process.

+A group of elves, seeking to end the war, aimed to free the Tlani from the influence of the Elder Gods.
+Along with the Gods of creation, they succeeded in freeing the Tlani and banishing the Elder Gods to the chaotic void, far from the realms of creation.
+However, their victory came at a great cost.
+The Gods of creation were gravely injured, returning to the divine weave.
+Before they were banished the Elder Gods cursed the elves, turning them into the first orcs.

+The severely weakened Divine Empire soon collapsed.
+The Fomorian Mordiggian, a cultist of Ghast, the god of chaos and ruin, was deceived by an Angel who promised the return of his dead god.
+Instead, Mordiggian brought ruin to the Divine Empire, scattering the Fomorians and transforming them into the celestial-touched Fallen that exist today.

+#### The Forest of Time
+After the fall of the Divine Empire, the remaining civilizations were scattered across the continent.
+Most species became nomadic, traveling far and wide.
+The elves, however, were the first to settle, choosing the great forests as their home.
+Naturally attuned to the divine weave, they used their magic to create vibrant cities among the ancient trees.
+The ivory spires of their cities rose as tall as the trees, and the elves flourished.

+It is unknown how much time had passed since the fall of the Divine Empire when the elves began to spread across the continent.
+They created magnificent works of architecture and art, bending nature to their will and weaving it throughout their cities.
+They practiced magic and became powerful mages.
+The Forest of Time endured so long that even the long-lived elves remembered little of the Divine Empire.
+Most of their creation myths begin at this time, telling how the elves were born from the forests themselves.

+During this era, other species also began to establish roots.
+The dwarves dug into the earth, the Tlani retreated to their reclusive burrows atop the mountains, and small human settlements spread sparsely across the land.
+The elves, content in their enchanted forests, paid little attention to the rise and fall of these other species.
+They were unconcerned with the growing human settlements that eventually transformed into large cities fortified with castles and stone walls.

+Over the centuries, conflicts between the now sprawling nations grew, eventually spilling over into the elven forests.
+The other nations chopped down the enchanted trees to fuel their wars and expand their farms, encroaching upon the elves' once untouched domain.

+#### The Zoranth Empire
+As conflicts between minor nations intensify, one nation rises above the rest.
+Centered in the capital city of Zoranth, the Zoranthian Empire emerges, conquering neighboring nations and city-states.
+Over the next few decades, the empire grows steadily, fueled by both conquest and coerced annexation, as smaller nations seek the relative safety offered by the empire.

+Within a few centuries, the Zoranthian Empire spans from the Far Wilds in the east to the Thalian Forest in the west, covering a quarter of the continent.
+The demand for soldiers eventually exceeds what Zoranth alone can provide, prompting the empire to open its ranks to any who wish to join.
+Promising land and citizenship in exchange for service, people from various species—including Dwarves, Lizardfolk, and a handful of elves dissatisfied with their forest kingdoms—join the Zoranthian armies.

+These new recruits bring valuable experience and expertise from their respective cultures.
+The Zoranthian Empire flourishes as it adopts new crafting techniques, learns to enchant weapons and armor, and strengthens its military with magic.
+However, with the newly recruited legions comes the need to pay them, and as the Zoranthians promised land in exchange for service they redouble their expansion efforts.
+The Zoranthian Empire's eyes turn to the Thalian Forest, a sprawling, ancient woodland that cuts across the continent and houses one of the four Elven cities.

+#### The Rise of the Ascended

+#### The Great War

+#### The Golden Empire

 ### Languages

 #### Spoken Languages